environmentalomics/handlebar/README.md

 1. The barcode information may be updated by editing and re-uploading the CSV.
 1. If the item is destroyed then barcode can marked disposed in the database.
 After this it can no longer be updated.

-1. It is also possibly, though not necessary, to dispose an allocated but unused barcode.
+* It is also possibly, though not necessary, to dispose an allocated but unused barcode.
 This simply tells the database that the code will never be used.

 Importantly, a code cannot go backwards (eg. once a code is allocated it cannot be de-allocated, once disposed it cannot be reinstated) without intervention by the database administrator.

 The database can also be thought of as having a lifecycle:

-#Development phase, where type definitions are being added and tested.
+1. Development phase, where type definitions are being added and tested.
 This will be done within a test database setup.
-#Active phase, where users are storing samples and adding information.
+1. Active phase, where users are storing samples and adding information.
-#Archive phase, where the information is archived and no longer updated.
+1. Archive phase, where the information is archived and no longer updated.
 Ranges of barcodes can be selected for publication and the information will be made available via EnvBase.

-===Security and User Names===
+## Security and User Names

 Usernames are not password protected, as it is assumed that everyone who is given access to the system can be trusted.
 Once you have access to the system you can impersonate any other user, but obviously you should only do this if you are entering data on their behalf.
 In order to prevent you from accidentally changing another user's data you will always be asked to identify yourself before making any update on the system.

-===Wasting Codes===
+## Wasting Codes

 Users should not think in terms of codes being 'wasted' if they are allocated but then never used.
 Within reason, there is no shortage of numbers to go around even if only a fraction of them are actually used for labelling.
 If, say, you think you may get up to 300 sediment samples over the course of two years, in batches of 50, then allocate yourself a block of 300 codes at the start, rather than 50 at a time.
 You will probably find the system easier to use this way, as all your records will be together in one spreadsheet.

 Wasting of physical labels is another matter, of course.
 You can print or request these as you see fit.

-===Breaking the Rules and Correcting Mistakes===
+## Breaking the Rules and Correcting Mistakes

 The web interface intentionally limits what a user is able to do.
 This is partly for the sake of simplicity and partly to maintain the integrity of the data within the database.
-If you need to make a change which the interface does not support, for example to correct a mistake, please contact the NEBC to get the change made by a database administrator.
-This includes thinks like undoing disposals, correcting comments on allocation blocks, altering information on existing users and any change to allocation blocks.
-The ability to change ownership of codes via the web interface is a feature which may be added in a future release.
+An admin_barcodes.cgi module is provided for when you need to make changes outside the normal lifecyle.
+The system administrator can configure which features are available in this interface.

-==Getting Started==
+## Getting Started

 To access the website you will need to know the URL and password for the database you are using.
 Once you have read the above section and been given access to the website you are ready to use the system.
 You must first register your user name, giving your real name and your institution.
 The user name should be short and contain only lowercase letters and numbers.
-I simply use my login name for the CEH systems, ie. 'tbooth'.
+I simply use my regular login name, ie. 'tbooth'.

 You need to decide what type of thing you want to barcode and how many barcodes you want to allocate in a block.
 If none of the [[BarcodeItemTypes|existing types]] are suitable, then a new type must be added.
-The fields for the new type need to be considered carefully, and the description needs to be added to the database by the system administrator, so please contact the NEBC with the details.
+The fields for the new type need to be considered carefully, and the description needs to be added to the database by the system administrator.

 In addition to a computer with an internet connection and a web browser you also need a spreadsheet program to edit the CSV files with the data in.
 OpenOffice.org Calc is the preferred spreadsheet, and helper macros are avaialbel for it (see below).
 Excel, Gnumeric and any other spreadsheet capable of loading CSV files will also work fine.

 Follow the prompts on the site to download the CSV file, then upload it again when you have data to submit.

-==Detailed Notes==
+# Detailed Notes

-===Code Allocations===
+## Code Allocations

 The database currently issues 8-digit codes which are shown in the form 00-001234.
 The 8-digit size is because this size of code fits neatly on the side of an Eppendorf tube, it is not a fundamental feature of the database; the format of the codes is controlled by the configuration file on the server.
 The database will allocate codes according to the following rules: